 - An online add/drop and cross-registration petitioning period

-The Office of the Registrar emails faculty members each semester outlining the relevant specific dates and encourages them to contact the registrar with registration-related questions.
+The HKS Office of the Registrar emails faculty members each semester to outline the specific relevant dates and encourage them to contact the registrar with registration-related questions.

-Students log on to my.harvard for Registration Round I and may request up to 20 credits (including cross-registered and reading and research courses) they wish to take.
-They may change their selections at any time during the Registration Round I (and later during Registration Round II).
+Students log on to my.harvard for Registration Round I and may request up to 20 credits they would like to take.
+Cross-registered credits and Reading and Research credits are counted in this total.
+They may change their selections at any time during Registration Round I and later during Registration Round II.

 Jointly Offered Courses

-A jointly offered course carries an HKS course number as well as a course number in one or more of the other Harvard schools.
-The HKS Office of the Registrar will contact faculty members on how many places to allocate for HKS students and for students registered under the non-HKS number.
+A jointly offered course carries an HKS course number and a course number in one or more of the other Harvard schools.
+The HKS Office of the Registrar will contact faculty members about how many places to allocate for HKS students and for students registered under the non-HKS number.

 Class Lists for HKS Courses